catskull/catskull.github.io/shop/arduinoboyquickstart.md

  - A GBC style link cable

  All you need is a MIDI keyboard and you're ready to rock!

+I hand assemble each kit, so please allow up to 10 days for assembly.
+If you're in a rush, just get in contact with me and I'm sure we can work something out!

 I will ship to the address entered on the PayPal checkout page, so please double check to make sure it's correct.
 I also use the PayPal email for communications so please make sure it's valid and you check it.